Explore 20 journal writing topics that can help you start a healthy journaling habit.

 If you struggle with mental health concerns, gratitude journaling can help you find a happy place inside yourself.
 Make a habit of adding a gratitude journal post to your weekly or monthly journaling habit.

-You will be surprised at how quickly your mindset shifts when you start focusing on gratitude.
+You will be surprised at how quickly your mindset shifts when you focus on gratitude.
 Even if life is challenging, this journal entry will help you start thinking more positively.

 14. What Do People Misunderstand About You?